Do you want help with your academic appeal?

 You and the Division can generally expect to receive a decision within four to six weeks after the hearing.
 However, it can take longer depending on the case, for example, if you have filed multiple appeals that are heard by the same panel.

-The process of issuing a decision is as follows.
-Once the ADFG Office receives the draft decision from the panel, the Office will format it; conduct a fact and name check; circulate it to the panel again for their approval (only if there are changes), and, finally, the Office will release the decision to you and the Division and will post it online to the ADFG website because academic appeal decisions are public.
+Once the panel has signed the decision, the Office will release the decision to you and the Division and will post it online to the ADFG website because academic appeal decisions are public.
 It will not contain your name.
 The case and the decision will then be reported to the Academic Board.
 The case will also be summarized in the case summaries section of the ADFG website.

-Academic Appeals Committee decisions are reported to the Academic Board and are generally published with the Student's name withheld.
+Academic Appeals Committee decisions are generally published with the Student's name withheld.
 Full decisions from 1973 to 1999 are here, and from 2000 to the present are here.
 Summaries are posted here.
-Remedies imposed on the Student by the Academic Appeals Committee may also be published on the Repository of Student Information (ROSI).

 Provost